In the Media

 Presentation given by Youth Underground’s CEO as Keynote Speaker to the Foundation’s 11th graders.
 The theme covered was: “Human trafficking: Why should you care?”
 The session was interactive and challenged students to resolve current affair issues.
 After a brief introduction to some major ethical theories, students formed teams to investigate human trafficking questions involving choices with no obvious solutions.

-• Freedom Fortnight (USA)
+• Freedom Fortnight (UK)

 Featured on Freedom Fortnight’s website to launch a two-week initiative celebrating progress made by an Organization.
 Youth Underground by Freedom Fortnight quoted as being among the “four fantastic anti-trafficking organizations.”